innotrade/enapso-graphdb-admin/README.md

 ## Perform Garbage Collection in your GraphDB Instance

-Perform the garbage collection on the server side to release allocated resources:
+Perform the garbage collection on the server side to release allocated resources: if security is on then for Garbage Collection user role need to be Adminstrator else operation not performed
 ```javascript
 graphDBEndpoint
   .performGarbageCollection()